Being Prepared For Medical Crises

 The situation gets complicated if the patient happens to be the bread winner of the family.
 The impact of the illness means the loss of ability to continue with a regular professional life.
 The inability to work and consequent loss of income only adds to the financial woes.

 There is no doubt that health insurance is necessary.
 However, a generic health insurance plan that only takes care of hospitalization expenses is not adequate for the treatment of heart and cancer disorders.
 Studies reveal that on an average individuals have approximately Rs 2-3 lakh of health insurance, which is insignificant as compared to the estimated cost of treatments.

-These plans are very affordable.
+These Heart and Cancer plans are very affordable.
 For example, for a premium of Rs 100 per month, an individual can get a heart cover of Rs 10 lakh or a cancer cover of Rs 20 lakh.